-As far as we know Venom himself doesn't get name-dropped in Guardians of the Galaxy, but his gooey fingerprints are found in a few spots, albeit rather coyly done.
+As far as we know Venom himself doesn't get name-dropped in Guardians of the Galaxy, but his gooey fingerprints are found in a few spots, albeit in a coy way.
 We spotted two: the main, obvious one is that when the Guardians are trapped in Lady Hellbender's Vault after trying to sell Rocket, she attempts to kill them with Klyntarian gas.
 Klyntar is the name of the symbiote homeworld!
-In fact, the official name for the symbiotes is the Klyntarians.
+In fact, the biological name for the symbiotes - including Venom and Carnage - is the Klyntarians.

-There's one other, subtler nod to this species: when exploring Knowhere with the Guardians, some idle dialogue has them muse about what exactly cut off the Celestial's head, and Drax speculates that it must've been a very large sword.
-Well, Marvel comics have confirmed that he's right: the Celestial was decapitated by the evil god of the symbiotes: Knull, who created the sword out of his own abyssal soul and chopped off that Celestial's head to make a forge out of.
-The sword itself would become the first symbiote, and later on Knull would get overthrown by the Klyntarians and booted out of Knowhere.
-Others would find the rotting head and turn it into the scrappy space station we know and love.
+There's one other, sneakier nod to this species: when exploring Knowhere with the Guardians, some idle dialogue has them muse about what exactly cut off the Celestial's head, and Drax speculates that it must've been a very large sword.
+Well, he's right: according to Marvel Comics the Celestial was decapitated by the evil god of the symbiotes: Knull, who created the sword out of his own abyssal soul and chopped off that Celestial's head to make a forge out of.
+The sword itself would become the first symbiote, and later on Knull would get overthrown by the Klyntarians after a fight with Thor left him weakened.
+Others would find the rotting head and turn it into the scrappy space station we know and love in the game.

 Wendigo and SWORD

 The monsters on Maklu 4, the wendigos, are a little stranger than you'd think.
-The Wendigo is actually a villain from Marvel comics, often associated with the Incredible Hulk, and manifests as an ancient, werewolf-like curse in which those who get bitten by the Wendigo will become one as well.
+The Wendigo is actually an old villain from Marvel comics, often associated with the Incredible Hulk, and typically manifests as figure afflicted with an ancient, werewolf-like curse in which those who get bitten by the Wendigo will become one as well.
 Not only that, but the broken spaceship that they're seen clambering around has several documents lying near it that mark it as being a part of an organisation known as SWORD.